Aare-/XMLTranslator/README.md

 # XMLTranslator
-Convinient way to colaborate with translators on the xml files.
+Convenient way to colaborate with translators on the xml files.
 Generate csv files from xml, that can be easilly opened by translators in excel.

 #Requirements